-“Orchestrated Hell!”
+“Orchestrated Hell”

-Listen to a small portion of Mr. Murrow’s Broadcast of December 3, 1943.
+Listen to Mr. Murrow’s 19-minute Broadcast of Dec.
+4, 1943.

 By 1943, the war was in full force.
 On the northern European continent it was still essentially an English war.
 The United States, along with the English, had invaded Africa and were moving into Italy, but the English were doing most of the fighting and bombing in France, Germany and other northern countries.